 A 1999 production of Tom Stoppard’s “Arcadia” placed Cooper under the tutelage of Cindy Gold, a guest artist and then-assistant professor of theatre at Northwestern University.

 In 2017 they met again, this time at Northwestern — Cooper interviewed for an assistant professor of directing job and Gold was present during her talk.
 Now they’re colleagues.

 Access to professional actors, choreographers and directors, some of whom belonged to Tony-award winning companies or appeared in films, is one way Willamette’s Theatre Department stands out.

-“Willamette offers a rigorous, professional-level theater program, more like a conservatory, and an equally rigorous arts and science education,” she said.
+“Willamette offers a rigorous, professional-level theater program, more like a conservatory, and an equally rigorous liberal arts education,” she said.
 “It’s a unique combination.”

 Dreaming of directing